cabooster/DeepCAD/README.md

 ## Pytorch code

-We recommend implementing DeepCAD with this PyTorch code.
+We recommend implementing DeepCAD with PyTorch code.

 ### Environment